megardn/PennLINC.github.io/docs/LabHome/Onboarding/analyst_onboarding.md

 # Informatics Onboarding
 {: .no_toc}

-The Informatics team plays a significant role in the scientific engine.
-This page outlines the onboarding process for informatics work, and is particularly geared towards new data analysts.
-The goal of this section is to provide you with resources necessary to develop the **core competencies** for informatics at PennLINC.
-Note that there is no expectation that one develops *mastery* of *all* of the competencies below — just that one is familiar with how to go about accomplishing these tasks (or at least one can google one's way through it).
+The Informatics team plays a significant role in PennLINC's scientific engine.
+This page outlines the onboarding process for informatics work, which includes data curation, analysis, and software development, and is particularly geared towards new data analysts.
+The goal of this section is to provide the resources necessary to develop the **core competencies** for informatics at PennLINC.
+Note that there is no expectation that you master of *all* of the competencies below - just that you are familiar with how to go about accomplishing these tasks (or at least google your way through it).

 ## Table of contents
 {: .no_toc .text-delta }